confluentinc/cp-ansible/docs/VARIABLES.md

 ### oauth_superuser_principal

 Service principal for OAuth client in IdPserver.
-Defaults to client id
+Defaults to client id.
+Needs to be modified based on OAuth JWT token's field pointed by oauth_sub_claim

 Default:  "{{oauth_superuser_client_id}}"